 While glossy coated paper tends to look best for brochures, it is more important that the appearance of your product fits with your brand image.

 After you've decided on paper weight and finish for your brochure printing, there are other considerations to be made about the design of the brochure itself.
+Follow our handy guide to brochure design (opens in new tab) to make sure you get all design considerations just right.

 - Illustrator tutorials: amazing ideas to try today!